 To thoroughly disinfect and clean the fabric, use the following steps:

-- Remove spills with an absorbent cloth or paper towel (if necessary, clean heavily soiled areas with soap and water)
+- Remove spills with an absorbent cloth or paper towel.
+If necessary, clean heavily soiled areas with soap and water.

-- Remove excess moisture and soap via vacuum or by wiping with a clean, dry cloth (remove all soap so that it does not attract soil)
+- Remove excess moisture and soap via vacuum or by wiping with a clean, dry cloth.
+Remove all soap so that it does not attract soil.

-- Rinse with water after application
+- Rinse the fabric with water after application.

-- Allow the surface to remain wet for 10 minutes
+- Allow the surface to remain wet for 10 minutes.

-- After 10 minutes, wipe dry or allow to air dry
+- After 10 minutes, wipe dry or allow to air dry.

-Woven & Coated Polyester Fabrics
+How to Clean Woven & Coated Polyester Fabrics

 For general maintenance of woven and coated polyester fabrics, regularly vacuum surfaces to remove all dust and loose particles, clean any soil or stain areas, and regularly disinfect.